pmunts/muntsos/README.txt

 pair Ethernet interface (intended for a factory automation network and worthless for any other purpose), and a CC1352P7 wireless microcontroller capable of supporting a wide variety of radio networks.
+For more information read the target platform notes in Application Note
+#19.

-The BeaglePlay has a couple of serious design defects: The AM6254 CPU hardware watchdog timers are unusable and the ADC102S051 A/D converter has only 10 bits resolution and lacks a Linux kernel driver.
-For more information, good and bad, see Application Note #19.
+The BeaglePlay has a couple of serious design defects: The AM6254 CPU hardware watchdog timers are unusable and the ADC102S051 A/D converter has only 10 bit resolution and lacks a Linux kernel driver.

 USB Gadgets